Mental Health Day Off from Work: When & How to Do It Right

-This article aims to describe how important it is to take a mental health day off without feeling guilty or hesitant.
+This article describes the importance of taking a mental health day off without feeling guilty or hesitant.

 Why You Should Never Hesitate To Take Time Off For Mental Health?

-Mental health issues are as important as your physical health, and taking care of them should be your priority.
-Just like any other illness, even your mind needs time to take some rest.
+Mental health issues are as important as physical health, and taking care of them should be your priority.
+Like any other illness, even your mind needs time to rest.

-However, it is often overlooked.
-And you might end up convincing yourself that you don't need a day off or break since you're physically fit to work.
-But that shouldn't be the case.
-Both physical and mental wellbeing in the workplace are equally important.
-Hence, requesting your boss for mental health day off should be normalized.
+However, it is often overlooked, and you might convince yourself that you don't need a day off or a break since you're physically fit to work.
+But that shouldn't be the case since physical and mental health in the workplace is equally important, and calling in sick shouldn't be an issue.

 Again, when you feel too stressed, you and your work may suffer, potentially harming your performance and the work environment.
-Maintaining your health and well-being at work and home begins with knowing when to spend a mental health day off.
+Maintaining your health and well-being at work and home begins with knowing when to take a day off for mental health.

 According to recent research ,it is found that more than half of employees in the United States don't feel comfortable to request their boss for a mental health day off.
 This is because they fear their employer will think less of them..